CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 The code above produced two .qzv files that can be explored on the qiime2 viewer.
 The "interactive Sample Detail" tab of the viewer gives you a great way to explore how rarefaction depths (subsampling) will impact your data (i.e. which samples will be dropped).

-Once you're confortable with the individual steps of this workflow, you could use [this shell script](), to run the entire workflow

 ## Step 6: build a phylogenetic tree